Explore Inyo County

 Welcome to Inyo County, what the locals call, the Other Side of California, is home to Death Valley National Park, the small towns of Bishop, Big Pine, Independence, Lone Pine, Tecopa and Shoshone and the stunning Eastern Side of California’s majestic Sierra Nevada Mountain Range, where you will find more dramatic mountain and desert scenery than in any other region in North America.
 Grab a Free Visitor Guide online and plan your next California 395 Road Trip.

-Daily Flights into Inyo County’s Bishop Airport (BIH) from San Francisco (SFO) starting again June 2023 – September 2023.
+Seasonal Flights into Inyo County’s Bishop Airport (BIH) from San Francisco (SFO) and Denver (DEN)

 LOWEST